 It was a dark moment in Carter Ramsay’s life; by now his wife had almost convinced him that this was the end.
 Just when she began reciting the Lord’s Prayer and he began mumbling the Twenty-third Psalm, however, the shaking stopped.
 Except a chipped edge on one of the angel’s wings, the delicate figurines on the dresser remained intact.
 The pendulum and weights inside the grandfather clock, having barely missed crashing through the glass, continued to rock to and fro.
 Dishes, cups, saucers, and glasses had been thrust up against the cupboard door, and if it had not been for the special fasteners placed by Mrs. Ramsay onto the cupboard knobs, much of them might very well have wound up shattered on the floor.
 And yet, through it all and despite the terrible shaking, only a faint patch of plaster had fallen on the carpet below.
 Only one figurine was chipped and one vase had spilled onto its side.

-Although the dogs continued to bark and the telephone began ringing by the bed, all seemed well in the Ramsay household, except the irregular heartbeat in Misses Ramsay’s chest.
+Although the dogs continued to bark and the telephone began ringing by the bed, all seemed well in the Ramsay household, except the irregular heartbeat in Mrs Ramsay’s chest.

-“I just talked to Madge next store.”
+“I just talked to Madge next door.”
 His wife nodded with a sigh.
 “They’re calling it a moderate quake.
 Can you believe that—moderate?
 For Christ’s sake Carter, it felt like an 8.0!”